saikat-panda/Scratchbase-hacktoberfest23/README.md

     </a>
 </p>

 > - HacktoberFest is back again.
-Showcase your coding skills by creating PRs and contributing to the Open Source.
+Showcase your coding skills by creating PRs and contributing to Open Source.

 #### [hacktoberfest 2023](https://hacktoberfest.com/)